BrunoFischerGermany/FED-ForensicEmailDownloader/README.md

 - no 2FA

 ## Create an own exe
-´ pyinstaller.exe --onefile .\ForensicEmailDownloader.py --name "ForensicEmailDownloader" --icon .\favicon.ico ´
+´´´pyinstaller.exe --onefile .\ForensicEmailDownloader.py --name "ForensicEmailDownloader" --icon .\favicon.ico´´´

 ## Malware Alert
 I know this, but its a false positive for my releases.
 Feel free to create your own exe. see above.